 What is the purpose of this guide? (back to top)

-If you have won a small claims judgment, the information in this guide may help you collect your money.
+If you won a small claims judgment, the information in this guide may help you collect your money.
 The information in this guide only explains methods to collect cash.
 Collecting non-cash property involves complex and expensive procedures; you should talk to an attorney before trying to collect non-cash property.
-It is important to note that the Franklin County Municipal Court Small Claims Division presents the information in this guide as a service to members of the general public.
+It is important to note that the Franklin County Municipal Court Small Claims Division presents the information in this guide as a service to the general public.

 How can I use the information in this guide? (back to top)

 This guide contains basic steps to collect a judgment.
 Read through this guide to learn more about methods you can use to collect your money.
 The “Definitions of Legal Terms” includes definitions of the words used in this Guide.
 For example, the meaning of Judgment Debtor can be found in the “Definitions of Legal Terms.”
 Refer to the "Definitions of Legal Terms" as needed.
 The information in the "Definitions" section is not intended as legal advice or as a substitute for the advice of an attorney.

 Do I need to complete any forms? (back to top)

 You need to obtain, complete, and file certain forms to collect your judgment.
 Read through each of the collection methods below to find out the forms you need.

 You can download the forms at the Court Forms section of this site (scroll down to Collecting a Small Claims Judgment).
 The forms are also available at the Municipal Court (375 S. High St., Columbus, OH 43215) in the Clerk of Court's office on the 3rd floor and in the Small Claims Division on the 16th floor.

 If you wish to receive forms by mail, please send a request for the specific forms you need, along with a stamped, self-addressed envelope to:

 How do I file the collection methods described in this guide? (back to top)